2captcha/2captcha-go/README.md

 ```

 ### Yandex
-Use this method to solve MTCaptcha and obtain a token to bypass the protection.
+Use this method to solve Yandex and obtain a token to bypass the protection.
 ```go
 cap := api2captcha.Yandex{
   Url: "https://rutube.ru",